mochimosh101/Random-Scripts/README.md

-# MochiBot-Git: Mochi's Little Assistant For Git Commands
+# MochiBot But For Random Things: Mochi's Little Assistant

 📝 Note: This is still working in progress since I just started learning programming and github platform.